OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### JNI Tracing

 As detailed in section [Reviewing Disassembled Native Code](#reviewing-disassembled-native-code), the first argument passed to every JNI function is a JNI interface pointer.
 This pointer contains a table of functions that allows native code to access the Android Runtime.
-Spotting this pattern can help with understanding the type of functionality a library is performing, such as where it creates new strings or calls Java methods.
+Identifying calls to these functions can help with understanding library functionality, such as what strings are created or Java methods are called.

 [jnitrace](https://github.com/chame1eon/jnitrace "jnitrace") is a Frida based tool similar to frida-trace which specifically targets the usage of Android's JNI API by native libraries, providing a convenient way to obtain JNI method traces including arguments and return values.